Entrepreneurial Mindset. Public Service Impact

 By Tracy Miller

-I spent the next 20 years at that organization, where our mission was to buildinnovation capacity in local government.
+I spent the next 20 years at the Alliance for Innovation, where our mission was to build innovation capacity in local government.
 Often, the simplest ideas like packaging animal control ordinances or providing sample program budgets, were the easiest for others to adopt.
-While a simple idea, a basic research-packetprogram ended up generating more than $1 million over its lifetime for the organization while producing significant value to local government.
+While a simple idea, a basic research-packet program ended up generating more than $1 million over its lifetime for the organization while producing significant value to local government.

 Examples: